JonathanMauroFerrara/JonathanMauroFerrara/README.md

 - How to deal with every single obstacle or challenge by putting yourself out there
 - Work for objectives

-So far I have developed applications and websites with the use of custom Wordpress or headless.
+So far I have developed applications and websites with the use React, Nextjs, Wordpress full custom and headless.
 With Worpress custom I develop sites with HTML, Sass, Javascript and PHP.
 With Wordpress headless I make use of the APIs that I consume with React or Nextjs with which I build the whole frontend.
 In the last projects that are more and more complex I started using Nodejs to manage the backend by writing the APIs myself that I will consume the frontend with React / Nextjs.<br >